 - Billed monthly or yearly

-Business Plan is a perfect solution for fast-growing teams that need to be compliant with internal security policies and require single sign-on (a dedicated Miro Support Team member helps Business Plan customers set it up).
+Business plan is a perfect solution for fast-growing teams that need to be compliant with internal security policies and require Single sign-on.

 - Billed yearly